Shingo Katori: Shingo Mama

 From October 1998, Nakai and Katori launched their own variety program, SataSma, which was created and aimed towards younger viewers and families.
-Katori starred in a segment titled, "Shingo Mama's Secret Breakfast", where Katori would cross-dress into a character called "Shingo Mama", and visit houses to cook breakfast for children instead of their mother, allowing her to sleep in and rest in the morning.
+Katori starred in a segment titled, "Shingo Mama's Secret Breakfast", where Katori would cross-dress as a character called "Shingo Mama", and visit houses to cook breakfast for children instead of their mother, allowing her to sleep in and rest in the morning.
 Katori started to use the phrase, "Ohha", a pun for "Ohayo", meaning "good morning", during the segment as his trademark phrase, which soon became a popular word used among children.
 Shingo Mama, the lovable character Katori played, and the phrase "Ohha", became a social phenomenon.
 As a result, SMAP incidentally brought in kindergartners and preteens to their fan base.

 On 16 August 2000, Katori released a single, "Shingo Mama's Oha Rock", as Shingo Mama, which reached number one on the charts with over 1,200,000 physical copies sold and became a social phenomenon.
 In December 2000, the trademark phrase "Ohha", used by Katori, won the Ryukougo Taisho, an annual traditional event of announcing words that describes that year.
 From 2000 to 2001, Shingo Mama promoted the use of Ohha as part of a Ministry of Education campaign to encourage family communication.

 Artistic career

 "I’ve always loved painting for as long as I can remember," he said in an interview in his first book of illustration collection.
-He thinks he came to like painting because of the family background (his further was an art dealer).
+He thinks he came to like painting because of the family background (his father was an art dealer).
 Katori displayed his artistic talent also at SMAP's concerts.
 He became in charge for staging of the concert tours, beginning from "super.modern.artistic.performance" (2008) through "We are SMAP" (2010) and "Gift of SMAP" (2012) until "Mr. S – saikou de saikou no CONCERT TOUR" (2014).

 Katori has been creating and engaged in various artworks and projects: